-Clinical research activities are encouraged but not required of the retina fellow and, when possible, laboratory research.
-Although it is not required, it is expected that such research will lead to a presentation at a scientific meeting and/or a publication in a peer-reviewed journal.
+Clinical research activities are encouraged with a requirement to submit one article for publication in a peer-reviewed journal per year.
+Additionally, we encourage the fellow to present their work at scientific meetings when possible.
 The fellowship will provide resources to equip the fellow to assume this responsibility by participating in the development of new knowledge and evaluating research findings.
-The fellow has access to the labs on the third floor of the Eye Institute and the research faculty located in the Eye Institute.
+The fellow has access to the laboratory of the Eye Institute and the research faculty staff.